X-Rite i1iO and a B&W test image

-We’ll have a review of the new iO in due course, but Keith has been looking at using the iO to both speed up and increase the accuracy of measurements from his popular black and white test image.
+We have a later review of the i1iO elsewhere, but Keith has been looking at using the iO to both speed up and increase the accuracy of measurements from his popular black and white test image.

 A new version of the test image is available along with the i1Profiler target files.

 The step target is used as part of Keith’s testing process during for his printer reviews, such as the Canon PRO-2000 seen in some of the photos below.

 The targets are often used to build QTR linearising profiles, there is more about the (non automated) process at:

 - Using i1Profiler to measure targets

 - Using ColorPort to measure targets

 - Using the i1Pro3 [2020 update]